 Plumbing and Water Treatment:

-If you are new to Jakarta you may have some questions about the plumbing system in your house and the quality of your water supply.
-We hope that the following hints will answer your concerns.
+If you are new to Jakarta, you may have questions about the plumbing system in your house and the quality of your water supply.
+We hope that the following will answer your concerns.

 Q: I know that the water in Jakarta is not safe to drink, but is it safe for bathing and cooking?
 If not, how can we deal with this problem?